0cirius0/writeup/pages/about.md

 # About

-I am a student who is learning pentesting.
+I am a student learning pentesting.
 I write here the details of how I rooted machines on tryhackme and hackthebox.